Oregon community action agency financial resources.

 Resources provided to families in Oregon from their local community action agency are extensive.
 Low income individuals and families can apply for emergency financial assistance and cash grants.
 Case managers will also work with clients and provide career counseling and employment services.
 Programs focus on providing short term financial assistance and long term self-sufficiency.

 Financial aid in Oregon is focused on addressing housing and other basic needs, and can include rental assistance, food, and funds for paying energy bills.
 Find a local community action agency in Oregon below, by county.
 Aid is limited, and numerous conditions need to be met.
 When a family applies, the community action agency will usually require the individual to go through case management, job training, budgeting, and other similar programs.

 Community action agencies process application for Low-Income Heating Assistance, or LIHEAP.
 This federal and state of Oregon funded program will provide eligible households a one-time cash grant payment towards their winter heating bills.
 Tens of thousands of people receive help every year, and LIHEAP will pay for electric, natural gas, oil, wood, and propane bills.

 Many of the individuals and families served are just going through a difficult period, and maybe had a job loss or unexpected bill.
 So these families may need short term help heating their homes and keeping the lights on.
-LIHEAP can assist residents during a difficult period, and a cash grant can even be provided in an emergency to deal with a crisis.
+LIHEAP in Oregon can assist residents during a difficult period, and a cash grant can even be provided in an emergency to deal with a crisis.

 Case managers often usually work with energy providers and utility companies in Oregon to help people enter into payment plans or find other solutions.
 They can assist residents of their local area with past-due bills or disconnected service.
 So they will advise you on your rights and provide information on different programs that may be offered.